iconify/website/docs/libraries/utils/color.md

 Type is an object, with `[prop]type` property showing what color type it is, then optional properties for that type.

+Browsers support various complex colors, which can contain CSS variables, functions.
+Iconify Utils parser is very basic, it supports only commonly used namespaces that have been supported by all browsers for many years.

 ## RGB

 RGB color, usually converted from hexadecimal color like `[str]#ff8080`, color keyword `[str]red` or RGBA color like `[str]rgba(255, 128, 128, 0.5)`.